Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 	# The initialization method of the Class
 	def __init__(self):
-	# Call the initialize method of the Node class to set the node name as “minimal_service”
+	# Call the initialize method of the Node class to set the node name as "minimal_service"
 	super().__init__('minimal_service')

 	# Create a service that provides a service of type AddInts.
-Set theservice name as ‘add_two_ints’ , and the callback function as ‘add_two_ints_callback’ .
+Set theservice name as ‘add_two_ints' , and the callback function as ‘add_two_ints_callback' .
 self.srv         =          self.create_service(AddInts,          'add_two_ints', self.add_two_ints_callback)

 	# Define service callback function